 Drawing #15 created on Doodle Buddy for iPad by Pinger, Inc

-On those treasured occasions when I find myself distanced from civilization, I look up toward the darkness and mysterious beauty which is always there, but not always visible to me.
+Illumination is essential for the functionality of a city and can provide a certain kind of beauty, but the stars are obscured from me.
+On treasured occasions when I find myself distanced from civilization, I look upward toward the dark and mysterious beauty which is always there, but not always visible to me.

 Drawing #14 created with FingerPaint Glow Coloring and Doodle Drawing Free